stealsocks/joodaloop.com/content/bad-advice.md

 You should definitely not do all these things that I've done.
 Sasha Chapin has a [similar post](https://sashachapin.substack.com/p/dubious-life-strategies-of-a-dumbass).

+<div class="quote"> “Seeking advice is addicting and can become a proxy for action.
+Giving it can also be addicting in a potentially pretentious, soul-rotting sort of way, and can replace experimenting because you think you know how things work.
+Be suspicious of lists, advice, and lists of advice.” <a href="">Frank Chimero</a></div>

 ## College

 Do a humanities or business degree that leaves you with obscene amounts of free time.
 Then start a band or something.